ls1intum/apollon-ios-module/docs/developer/developer_docs.md

 ### `ApollonShared`

-In this module, we focus on the Data and DataModels.
+In this module, we focus on the data and `DataModels`.

 - `DataModels/Types/UMLElementType.swift`:
     1. Add all the different element types as cases to the `UMLElementType` enum, that your new diagram type can use.